 NATA International Ambassadors are asked to help by providing guidance and assistance to athletic trainers moving abroad with navigating the complexity of living and practicing in another country.
 Often AT's wishing to practice abroad need help with securing travel visas, establishing bank accounts, housing recommendations, learning local practice standards and specific cultural expectations, etc.

 If you feel you can help in this area and are interested in being a NATA International Ambassador by making yourself available to be contacted by interested AT's, please reach out to NATA IC member Matt Kutz by filling out this email form.

 Please, only AT's who have significant/meaningful experience in another country and are able to advise should volunteer.

-Working as an AT in Canada and Ireland
+Working as an AT in Ireland